LemmyNet/activitypub-federation-rust/docs/05_configuration.md

 # }).unwrap()
 ```

-`debug` is necessary to test federation with http and localhost URLs, but it should never be used in production.
-The `worker_count` value can be adjusted depending on the instance size.
-A lower value saves resources on a small instance, while a higher value is necessary on larger instances to keep up with send jobs. `url_verifier` can be used to implement a domain blacklist.
+`debug` is necessary to test federation with http and localhost URLs, but it should never be used in production. `url_verifier` can be used to implement a domain blacklist.